magnanim-old/multinet/multinet/README.txt

-Brief description of the code structure of the mlnetwork library
+Brief description of the code structure of the multinet library

 Author: Matteo Magnani <matteo.magnani@it.uu.se>
 Version: 1.0